ashwinravi1259/docs-test-fork/docs/integrations/storage/orbis-example.md

 Observe how the child methods within `encryptWithLit` use the original arguments to eventually return an object that we will then save to OrbisDB.

 Back in `/src/fragments/chatinputbox.tsx`, observe how the `insert` method on our `orbis` client class instance is invoked with the values we just generated from the LIT encryption sequence.
 It's important to note that mutation queries (such as this one) only work when a user is authenticated.
 Since we are importing the `useOrbisContext` wrapper from /context/OrbisContext.tsx, we are able to access the authenticated session we established in the last section from within any child components.
-You can also see how the `createPosts` mutation query accessing the table definitions we created in the Orbis Studio by importing them as client environment variables:
+You can also see how the `createPosts` mutation query accesses the table definitions we created in the Orbis Studio by importing them as client environment variables:

 ```typescript
 const accessControlConditions = [